ciencialatitud0/EPIC_3/Day_3/Materials_Science/README.md

 # Excited-state dynamics: Tully scheme implementation and models
 This is an introductory lecture on nonadiabatic dynamics, focused on the trajectory surface hopping method based on the Tully scheme.
-The idea is to get the basis and some tools to excited-state dynamics.
+The idea is to know the basis and some tools to study the reaction mechanisms induced by light via excited-state dynamics.
 ## Settings and Requirements
 To run the scripts locally, the following package must be installed:
 pip install pycolt